 The festival was held over three days on the grounds of the Texas Renaissance Festival.

-Neighbors were scheduled to meet Thursday at Magnolia City Hall with organizers of Middlelands, Insomniac, but they had to cancel last minute.
+Neighbors were scheduled to meet Thursday at Magnolia City Hall with organizers of Middlelands, Insomniac, but the meeting was cancelled last minute.

 The festival advertised itself as an adventure for the ages, but most people in the rural community say it was a different kind of adventure for them.